jsmachinelab/aitools.github.io/README.md

-# jsmachinelab.github.io
+# aitoolset.github.io
-Some tips for JS
+Some tips for AI models and development